 Experiment!
 When you buy a new bass drum head, try it without cutting the port hole first.
 This will give you a great idea of the sound of a bass drum hole vs. no port hole.
 If you like the sound, you don’t need to cut a hole in it (John Bonham, anyone?).
 A lot of drummers decide to keep their resonant bass drumhead hole-free.
 This will obviously depend on your music style… Very loud music usually benefits from the greater attack and projection of a bass drum hole.
 If you play a lot of shows, sound engineers appreciate having a hole for the bass drum mic.
 In the studio, it comes down to personal preference and the number of microphones available… Without a hole, you’ll usually need a second mic on the batter bass drum head (although most engineers do this anyway), to capture the beater and to get more attack.
 Think about these things when weighing up whether to have a bass drum port hole vs. no port hole.

 Check out the Drumhead Selector – The internet’s BEST tool for finding your perfect drumhead.
 Search, filter, and compare Aquarian vs Evans vs Remo drumheads.
 Line up any combination of heads to see every feature listed side-by-side.
 Filter drumheads by drum type, sound, ply, durability, responsiveness, surface type, thickness, special features and more to quickly find the perfect drumheads for your kit.

 Take a look at the internet’s most comprehensive drumhead comparison chart.
 See equivalent drumheads across the huge Aquarian, Evans, and Remo range, and use the search box to filter through the noise.

-Looking for drum accessories and gifts?
+Looking for top drum accessories and gifts?
 Take a look at our roundup of top drum accessories and the best drum gifts for drummers.